 If Fuller concluded his book by saying God needs salvation, one might wonder if his Christological vision offers eschatological hope.
 Fortunately, Fuller’s vision is hopeful.
 This hope is grounded first in God’s covenantal faithfulness toward all creation.
 God is committed to suffering with us… all!

 Secondly, Jesus’ resurrection provides grounds for a future with promise.
 But even this divine work occurs alongside a redeemed community that cooperates.
 After all, eschatological theories that require divine intervention through solitary power, says Fuller, “run contrary to the nature of love and the integrity of relationships.”
 Our hope is not established by a God who could overrule creation.

 “The promise of the God of love is that God will be ever faithful,” says Fuller, and this God offers “greater beauty, healing, and goodness to each moment of the Creation’s becoming.”
 In short, the Divine self-investment we see most powerfully in Jesus’ resurrection is the first fruits for the hope of all creation.

 I am impressed by Tripp Fuller’s work on Christology.
 He articulates an open and relational vision of Jesus that makes so much sense!

 While this essay has summarized Fuller’s book, a subsequent essay will engage Fuller’s view that Jesus “mediates” God to us.
 The follow-up essay is less a criticism and more an inquiry.
-But I strongly recommend those who engage Christology from an academic perspective to get and read Tripp Fuller’s book!
+But I strongly recommend that those who engage Christology from an academic perspective to get and read Tripp Fuller’s book!